chrisvxd/firestation/README.md

 The top level defines how to connect to your firebase:

 - `auth` (function) - an authentication method to authenticate with your firebase server.
 It's up to you to implement that, but is should take a `callback`.
+- `title` (string) - the title of your database.
+This will render in the top left.
 - `refs` (array) - an array of `ref` configuration that will describe how to render your firebase.
 [See Refs](#refs) for more.

 Example: